boguss1225/classification-patch-base/README.md

 ## INTRODUCTION
 ![picutre](screenshot/result_overview1.png)

-Machine learning has been very successfull for many years.
+<p align='justify'> Machine learning has been very successfull for many years.
 It could have successfully solved many challanges such as detection of tumors from brain image [1], segmentation of problematic area [2], and classification of certain image [3].
 However, supervised learning methodology has a fundamental limitation due to its dependancy to the given label [4].
 Since the learning is based on the given label, it is even more serious especially when the label is ambiguous [5].
 However, it is hard to blame the label itself because, in many cases, it is very difficult to provide clear label due to the feature of given image data.
-Here are the challenge I prepared:
+Here are the challenge I prepared: </p>

 ## CHALLANGE